 You made me want to be a saint.

 These alternations of lamentation and hope are only partly inherited from Whitman.
-For even when Whitman laments the world around him, one that has perhaps modernized too quickly for his liking, with its “endless trains of the faithless” and its “plodding and sordid crowds,” he offers a final note of hope that redeems the world around him.
-That hopefulness, that pulse of life that Whitman transmits through his poems, is what makes them so uniquely his own, and so uniquely American.
-That hopefulness is there in Ginsberg’s poetry too, although it’s often mixed up with rage or despair.
-That rage, that despair, make these poems uniquely Ginsberg’s.
+For even when Whitman laments the world around him, one that has perhaps modernized too quickly for his liking of him, with its “endless trains of the faithless” and its “plodding and sordid crowds,” he offers a final note of hope that redeems the world around him.
+That hopefulness, that pulse of life that Whitman transmits through his poems of him, is what makes them so uniquely his own, and so uniquely American.
+That hopefulness is there in Ginsberg's poetry too, although it's often mixed up with rage or despair.
+That rage, that despair, make these poems uniquely Ginsberg's.
 And it is this rage and despair that also make possible a new, but equally unique, sense of hope that belongs to American life in the postwar era.
-Certainly, Ginsberg’s poems pulse with a life force of their own, one that belongs to the second half of the twentieth century, a world haunted by the fear of another atomic bomb.
+Certainly, Ginsberg's poems pulse with a life force of their own, one that belongs to the second half of the twentieth century, a world haunted by the fear of another atomic bomb.
 It often seems as if Ginsberg had his own dream for America, and that is a hopeful thing, even if that dream sometimes takes the form of a nightmare.
-When we think about the impact of both Whitman and Ginsberg, it is neither the dream nor the nightmare that makes their work so vital, but rather those waking moments when the poet is out in the world, chanting his words so that others may hear them.
+When we think about the impact of both Whitman and Ginsberg, it is neither the dream nor the nightmare that makes their work so vital, but rather those waking moments when the poet is out in the world, chanting his words from him so that others may hear them.

 Happy Reading, and Happy Listening (there is a recording of “A Supermarket in California” on poetryfoundation.com, accessible through the link above).
 Have a great weekend, and see you on Tuesday.